kevinchilds/Notes/Java/BASICS.md

 //We can assign values to an array like this arr[2] = 22; //this reassigned the value at index 2 (which was 13) to 22
 ```

+### What is Control Flow?
+Java executes line by line from top to bottom.
+However there are structures we can use to break up that flow of execution.
+These structures are different types of control flow statements

+### Common Control Flow Statements
+- if, else
+- switch statement
+- for loop / enhanced for loop
+- while loop